rizac/stream2segment/README.md

 ## Developer(s) notes:

-- Although PEP8 recommends 79 character length, the program used initially a 100
-  characters max line width, which is being reverted to 79 (you might see mixed lengths in the modules).
+Although PEP8 recommends 79 character length, the program used initially a 100 characters max line width, which is being reverted to 79 (you might see mixed lengths in the modules).
 It seems that [among new features planned for Python 4 there is an increment to 89.5 characters](https://charlesleifer.com/blog/new-features-planned-for-python-4-0/).
   If true, we might stick to that in the future

+### Updating dependencies

-- In the absence of Continuous Integration in place, from times to times, it is necessary to update the dependencies, to make `pip install` more likely to work (at least for some time).
+In the absence of Continuous Integration in place, from times to times, it is necessary to update the dependencies, to make `pip install` more likely to work (at least for some time).
 The procedure is:
   ```